redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

     ansible_become_password: XXXXXXXX

     external_connection: XXXXXX # Connection name for the external connection
-    internal_connection: XXXXXXX # Interface for the internal lab network
+    internal_connection: XXXXXXX # Interface name for the internal lab network
 ```

+  >**Note**
+  >
+  >  The `external_connection` variable expect the Connection name that you can get connecting to the local server and running `nmcli con list` ("NAME" column) while the  `internal_connection` expects the interface name (which is the name on the "DEVICE" column in the ouput of the `nmcli con list` command).
+Usually the connection name is the same than the interface name, but in some cases (ie. wireless connections) the connection name is different (in that case it will be the SSID).

 If you are using the external architecture (where `edge_management` has been changed by `edge_local_management` ):